 Where: Aughtie Drive, Melbourne

 The Frankston Boardwalk is a lovely trail for a pram walk, particularly owing to its views of Port Phillip Bay and its proximity to one of Melbourne’s most pristine beaches.
-The Frankston Foreshore walks are not difficult, and the walking tracks range from between one and two kilometers in length.
-By parking near Frankston Pier (where the visitors centre is) you can make your way along the raised ‘dune’ boardwalk towards Olivers Hill.
+The Frankston Foreshore walks are not difficult, and the walking tracks range from between one and two kilometres in length.
+By parking near Frankston Pier (where the visitor's centre is) you can make your way along the raised ‘dune’ boardwalk towards Olivers Hill.
 There is parking at Olivers Hill as well, so this walk can be done in reverse.

 If you need a break along the way, there is a fantastic playground along the foreshore that makes a great place to stop, rest, and let Bub have a play.